etirouthier/keras_dna/README.md

                       annotation_files=['annotation.bw'],
                       window=100)
 ```
-`Generator` owns a lot of keywords to adapt the format of the data to the keras model and to adapt to our task (predicting several annotation at the same time in different cellular type, adding a secondary input, adding a secondary target...)
+`Generator` owns a lot of keywords to adapt the format of the data both to the keras model and to our task (predicting the sequence function in different cellular type, choosing between several different functions, adding a secondary input, adding a secondary target...)

-`ModelWrapper` is a class designed to unify a keras model to its generator so that to simplify further utilisations of the model (prediction, evaluation).
+`ModelWrapper` is a class designed to unify a keras model to its generator  in order to simplify further usage of the model (prediction, evaluation).

 ```python
 from keras_dna import ModelWrapper, Generator